Product Suggestions

 Installing macOS Monterey 11 on unsupported Mac Pro

-As soon your data is moved you will see macOS Monterey desktop, you need to remove your second OpenCore USB stick and insert the first USB stick contaning Monterey-micropatacher.
+As soon your data is moved you will see macOS Monterey desktop.

 Reboot the system.